adrien-zinger/adrien-zinger.github.io/_posts/2022-07-18-sisters-wedding.md

 ## Code

-A genetic algorithm is just a smart method to bruteforce a problem like the famous “Traveling salesman”.
+A genetic algorithm is just a smart method to bruteforce a problem such as the famous “Traveling salesman”.
 You’ll never be sure that the result is the best.
 Nevertheless, you’ll have a better result than an approximation, and in a reasonable time.